richard-nguyen22/python-robot-vacuum/README.md

 ## Programming concepts
 This robot vacuum simulation program uses Python 2.7 and object-oriented concepts to build all necessary classes such as: Robot, Room, Tile and Position.

-# How to run Simulation of robot vacuum
+# How to run robot vacuum simulation
 **File structures**:
 ```
 ├── images -- contain images in README.md